tzing/secrets.env/Readme.md

 Arguments could be provided by various source: config file, environment variable and system keyring service.

-We're using [keyring] package, which reads and saves the values from OSX [Keychain], KDE [KWallet], etc. For reading/saving value into keyring, use its [command line utility] with the system name `python-vault2env`:
+We're using [keyring] package, which reads and saves the values from OSX [Keychain], KDE [KWallet], etc. For reading/saving value into keyring, use its [command line utility] with the system name `secrets.env`:

 [keyring]: https://keyring.readthedocs.io/en/latest/
 [Keychain]: https://en.wikipedia.org/wiki/Keychain_%28software%29